deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 > </details>

-> Table 5 compares the inference acceleration performance of PyramidDrop, FastV, and a vanilla model across various benchmarks, showing PyramidDrop's superior performance when used as an inference-only strategy.
+> Table 5 compares the inference acceleration performance of PyramidDrop against FastV and a vanilla model across various benchmarks, showing PyramidDrop's superior performance as an inference-only strategy.

 </details>